 Benefits of Microsoft Power BI

-You can share reports and dashboards with your team members from anywhere.
+One of the benefits we consistently note in our Microsfot Power BI reviews is that you can share reports and dashboards with your team members from anywhere.
 Plus, Microsoft Power BI offers flexibility as it is compatible with leading operating systems including Windows, Android, and iOS.
 It provides you notifications and alerts if there are any changes or updates to your data so that you can take action immediately.